-- The parent/caregiver cannot participate in the recommended services and support without considerable practical or emotional assistance. - b.
-Despite the child requiring them, the parent/caregiver has not facilitated access to services and support in the past due to low engagement or motivation.
+- a.
+The parent/caregiver cannot participate in the recommended services and support without considerable practical or emotional assistance. - b.
+Despite the adolescent requiring them, the parent/caregiver has not facilitated access to services and supports in the past due to low engagement or motivation.